NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 from the `National Center for Atmospheric Research (NCAR) <https://ncar.ucar.edu/>`_ and the `Cornell Center for Advanced Computing <https://cac.cornell.edu/>`_.
-The steps below run the `Weather Research & Forecasting (WRF) <https://www.mmm.ucar.edu/models/wrf>`_ model and the  `METPlus <https://https://dtcenter.org/community-code/metplus>`_ verification framework with data from `Hurricane Matthew <https://en.wikipedia.org/wiki/Hurricane_Matthew>`_ on the `Jetstream2 cloud computing platform <https://jetstream-cloud.org/>`_.
+The steps below run the `Weather Research & Forecasting (WRF) <https://www.mmm.ucar.edu/models/wrf>`_ model and the  `METplus <https://https://dtcenter.org/community-code/metplus>`_ verification framework with data from `Hurricane Matthew <https://en.wikipedia.org/wiki/Hurricane_Matthew>`_ on the `Jetstream2 cloud computing platform <https://jetstream-cloud.org/>`_.
 This exercise provides an introduction to using cloud computing platforms,